 Four Days in Geneva: Particle Physics, Chocolate, and the World's Tallest Fountain

-I arrived at Geneva Airport and picked up a free Geneva Transport Card at the arrivals hall.
-Free train to the city center — 6 minutes.
-Free trams, buses, and boats for the duration of my stay.
-In one of the most expensive cities on Earth, the transit is free.
+Land at Geneva Airport and pick up a free Geneva Transport Card at the arrivals hall.
+The train to the city center takes six minutes — free.
+Trams, buses, and boats stay free for the length of your stay.
+In one of the most expensive cities on Earth, getting around costs nothing.
 If you're exploring the region, is Switzerland's German-speaking counterpart.

-Dropped bags at the hotel (190 CHF/night — not cheap, but lower than I expected for Geneva).
-Walked straight to the lake.
+Drop your bags at the hotel (around 190 CHF/night — not cheap, but gentler than Geneva's reputation suggests) and head straight for the lake.

-The Jet d'Eau is Geneva's signature — a water fountain that shoots 500 liters per second to 140 meters.
-You can see it from everywhere in the city, but the real experience is walking out on the stone jetty to stand right next to it.
+The Jet d'Eau is Geneva's signature — a fountain that shoots 500 liters per second to 140 meters.
+You can spot it from nearly everywhere in the city, but the real moment is walking out on the stone jetty to stand right beside it.
 You will get wet.
-The spray is constant and the wind shifts.
-I got soaked within 30 seconds and didn't care.
+The spray is constant and the wind shifts, soaking you within thirty seconds — and somehow that's the point.
 If you're exploring the region, Interlaken is the Swiss Alps adventure hub.

 Best photographed from the Pont du Mont-Blanc.
 Operates March–October daily.

-Afternoon: walked up to the Old Town (Vieille Ville) — the highest point of the city.
+In the afternoon, climb to the Old Town (Vieille Ville) — the highest point in the city.
 Narrow medieval streets, artisan shops, and St. Pierre Cathedral (free entry).
-The tower climb costs 5 CHF and gives you rooftop views of the lake, the Jet d'Eau, and (on clear days) Mont Blanc.
+The tower climb costs 5 CHF and rewards you with rooftop views of the lake, the Jet d'Eau, and — on clear days — Mont Blanc.
 If you're exploring the region, Nice is the French Riviera, just a TGV ride away.

 The archaeological site beneath the cathedral (8 CHF) reveals 3rd-century foundations — Allobroge and Roman remains directly under the church floor.

-Place du Bourg-de-Four — Geneva's oldest square — was perfect for a cafe stop.
-Coffee: 5.50 CHF.
+Place du Bourg-de-Four — Geneva's oldest square — is made for a café stop.
+Coffee runs 5.50 CHF.
 The square has been a market, a forum, and a gathering place for over 2,000 years.

-Dinner at Bains des Paquis — the public bathing pier that doubles as a restaurant.
-2 CHF entry to the pier.
-The fondue here (available October-March, about 25 CHF) is served in a communal setting right on the lake.
-Even outside fondue season, the restaurant serves good, reasonably priced food with an unbeatable location.
+For dinner, Bains des Paquis — the public bathing pier that doubles as a restaurant.
+Entry to the pier is 2 CHF.
+The fondue here (available October–March, about 25 CHF) is served communally right on the lake.
+Even outside fondue season, the kitchen turns out good, reasonably priced food in an unbeatable setting.
 If you're exploring the region, Paris is France's capital, connected by high-speed rail.

 Day's budget: ~95 CHF (excluding hotel)